-There are 21 UNESCO World Heritage Sites in Brazil.
-There are 14 cultural sites and 7 natural sites that are part of this list.
+There are 22 UNESCO World Heritage Sites in Brazil.
+There are 14 cultural sites and 7 natural sites, and 1 mixed property that is on the list.

 Brazil UNESCO Sites